englercj/harvest-engine/docs/schema_language_guide.md

 Quickly:

 - Protobuf: serialize/deserialize step is expensive, std proliferation is big sad, unknown fields aren't supported for json serialization, no default values.
-- Flatbuffers: mutate and reflection APIs are weak, schema language is missing features, no unknown field support, no defaults for struct fields, fields that are unset or set to default are stored the same.
+- Flatbuffers: mutate and reflection APIs are weak, no unknown field support, no defaults for struct fields, fields that are unset or set to default are stored the same.
 - Bond: Compiler is Haskell, library relies on boost, very complex (but feature rich), no defaults for struct fields.
 - Capnp: API is very difficult to use, unknown fields aren't supported for json serialization, uses exceptions and RTTI, comes with a *lot* of libraries (including KJ), fields that are unset or set to default are stored the same, default value can never change.

 The goals of Harvest Schema are:

 - Zero-copy binary format that is used in-memory and on disk.
+Data can be read with `mmap`.
 - Support for unknown fields in both binary and text representations, and when serializing between them.
 - Ability to distinguish between unset fields and fields set to the default value.
 - Allow the default value of fields to change while continuing to properly load old "set" data.
 - Robust reflection and mutation APIs so the data can easily be changed at edit time.
-- Simple and straightforward code generation that matches expectations when using other Harvest code.

 Unfortunately while many libraries hit some of these points, none of them hit them all.
+It was decided that these points are too important to compromise on.

 ## Schema Evolution